 A Warrant is a written permission slip from a superior, most commonly used for managing traffic flow in areas lacking controlled trackside signal lights.

-~ In the past Warrants written out, but nowadays most (Track Usage Warrants in particular) can be transmitted directly via radio (the sender must still log that they gave permission however).
+~ In the past Warrants were written out, but nowadays most (Track Usage Warrants in particular) can be transmitted directly via radio (the sender must still log that they gave permission however).
 A "flag" to tell a passenger train that there is a passenger to pickup is treated as a Warrant rather than an Order.

 *** Warrants were devised only to make the running of a railroad more efficient (and thus able to handle additional traffic).
 A modeler who implements a Timetable can forego issuing Warrants, and still move all of their regular trains in a safe manner.